 PROJECTED COMPLETION: Summer 2023

 View the recording from the Project Information Meeting on Tuesday, September 14, 2021.
 CLICK HERE

 View the slide deck from the Project Information Meeting on Tuesday, September 14, 2021.
 CLICK HERE

 SHELBURNE STREET ROUNDABOUT PROJECT

 The Vermont Agency of Transportation (VTrans) and the Burlington Department of Public Works (Burlington DPW) are improving roadway conditions for all users along US Route 7 (Shelburne Street) in Burlington.
 This joint initiative includes street reconstruction and the construction of a new single-lane roundabout at the intersection of US Route 7 (South Willard Street), US ALT Route 7 (Shelburne Street), Ledge Road and Locust Street.
 The project also includes the addition of a designated left turn lane onto Ledge Road and the installation of new pedestrian and bicycle facilities.
-Furthermore, the project will improve signage, street lighting, drainage, stormwater runoff treatment, and relocate and consolidate utility transmissions underground.
-The project is planned to go to bid in January 2021.
-Construction is expected to begin in 2021 and continue through July 2023.
+Furthermore, the project is improving signage, street lighting, drainage, stormwater runoff treatment, and relocating and consolidating utility transmissions underground.
+The project was awarded to S.D.
+Ireland Brothers of Williston on May 1, 2021.
+Construction began in 2021 and will continue through July 2023.